ItzSomebody/stopdecompilingmyjava/decompiler-tool-bugs/Entry-006/Entry.md

 ```

 ## CFR
-CFR is unable to decompile the method.
+CFR fails on decompiling the methods and leaves a relevant error in the method body.

 #### Scoring
 Consistency: 10